 I like to walk; it is a good, healthy activity for me to do.

 I can't run, so I can't get enough exercise to do me any good.

-I'm glad I decided to get out an walk.
+I'm glad I decided to get out on a walk.
 Some exercise is better than nothing!